 Rate Lock

-A rate lock is a lender commitment to honor specific mortgage pricing for a defined period if stated conditions are met.
+A lender commitment to honor specific mortgage pricing for a defined period.

 Rate lock is a lender commitment to honor a specified mortgage rate and related pricing terms for a defined period, assuming the stated conditions of the lock are satisfied.